krake747/hangar-747/README.md

 * push images to Azure Container Registry
 * prepare workflows for future Kubernetes and infrastructure automation

 This phase establishes the automation backbone of the entire DevOps workflow.

+See the `.github` folder for CI/CD workflow files and `infra/` for deployment and infrastructure automation workflows.

 ### 3. Learn OpenTofu (Terraform) to Create Cloud Environments